ArunaStorage/compliance-monitor/README.md

 # ComplianceMonitor

-Standalone module that can be used to monitor Aruna components and compliance concepts.
+Standalone module that can be used to monitor Aruna components and other individual compliance concepts.